 2. Papua New Guinea

 Climate change has brought complications to the island of Papua New Guinea.
 Rising sea levels have affected water wells, eroded shorelines, prompted more floods during the monsoon season, and put villages like Alewai at risk for “washing away.”
 One resident, Kala Carlos Alu, has spent the last ten years spreading awareness about the importance of mangroves.
-He led the fight that made Papua New Guinea’s Conservation, Environment, and Protection Authority (CEPA) propose having in Alewai during World Environment Day.
+He led the fight that made Papua New Guinea’s Conservation, Environment, and Protection Authority (CEPA) propose having one of their replanting programs in Alewai during World Environment Day.

 Action Aid, an international NGO that works against poverty and injustice worldwide, started a campaign, She Is The Answer, which aids communities’ resilience to climate change through empowering local women.
-One of the programs in their campaign is a .
+One of the programs in their campaign is a mangrove rewilding project in Kampot, Cambodia.
 The goal is to plant over 100,000 mangrove saplings along the shore.
 In addition to rewilding, the women have set up a network of climate-adaptive floating gardens and schools where future generations can learn about climate change and resilience.

 6. The Philippines

 The Hagonoy municipality, located beside Manila Bay, is hit by heavy flooding every year because of torrential rain.
 For one resident, Natalia Sali’s mission is to grow water-based plants like mangroves in the region that can significantly help reduce the effects of these storms.
 Her project, One Child, One Tree (OCOT), began by spreading environmental awareness among children through a school-based fruit tree planting program.
 Now, OCOT has expanded into coastal clean-ups, solid waste management, and mangrove planting across different towns in the region.